alec-g-olson/TemplatePythonProject/README.md

 #### PyCharm: Setting Src and Test Folders

-In the project drop down menu right-click on "src" and near the bottom of the drop-down menu should be "Mark Directory as".
+There are two source folders in this project, `src` and `build_support/build_src`.
+For each of them you need to right-click on the folder in the project view.
+There will be a `Mark Directory as` option.
+Hover over that and then select `Sources Root`.

-Hover over that and then select "Sources Root".
-Do the same for "test", but select "Test Sources Root".
+There are two test folders in this project, `test`, and `build_support/build_test`.
+For each of them you will repeat the process described for the source folders, but instead of selecting `Sources Root`, you will mark these as `Test Sources Root`.

 #### PyCharm: Configuring PyCharm to Use Pytest